Glory-AI/gdrone-agrisense/README.md

 ## Relation to GDrone

-GDrone AgriSense is the agricultural extension of the broader GDrone initiative — applying the same measurement-driven UAV platform philosophy to food security and smallholder farming.
-The same engineering discipline that makes a healthcare delivery drone reliable — precise sensing, validated data, closed-loop feedback — is what makes a crop monitoring system trustworthy.
+GDrone AgriSense is the agricultural extension of the broader GDrone initiative; applying the same measurement-driven UAV platform philosophy to food security and smallholder farming making crop monitoring system trustworthy.

 ---